pysal/segregation/paper/paper.md

 )
 ```

-This snippet estimates the Dissimilariy index of a specific sub-population (`group with characteristic A`) of your dataframe and can accessed through the `statistic` attribute.
-If the user is interested in assessing statistical significance of the index, it can simple be implemented as:
+This snippet estimates the Dissimilarity index of a specific sub-population (`group with characteristic A`) of your dataframe and can be accessed through the `statistic` attribute.
+If the user is interested in assessing statistical significance of the index, it can simply be implemented as:

 ```python
 from segregation.inference import SingleValueTest